GSA/challenges-and-prizes/_historical-challenges/up-for-a-challenge-u4c--stimulating-innovation-in-breast-cancer-genetic-epidemiology.md

   stage of diagnosis.
 Meanwhile, Asian women have the lowest rates of breast cancer incidence and mortality compared with non-Hispanic white, African American, and Hispanic/Latino women.
-Findings from this Challenge may provide insights into some of these observed differences.
-As more fully described below, participants are invited to use innovative approaches to identify novel pathways—including new genes or combinations of genes, genetic variants, or sets of genomic features—involved in breast cancer susceptibility.
-Besides developing a better understanding of cancer risk assessment, the identification of breast cancer susceptibility genes holds promise for providing therapeutic targets for drug development.
+Findings from this Challenge may provide insights into some of these observed differences.</p>    <p>As more fully described below, participants are invited to use innovative approaches to identify novel pathways—including new genes or combinations of genes, genetic variants, or sets of genomic features—involved in breast cancer susceptibility.
+Besides developing a better understanding of cancer risk assessment, the identification of breast cancer susceptibility genes holds promise for providing therapeutic targets for drug development.</p>
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []